gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

+* SentencePiece addresses a fundamental limitation inherent in previous tokenization methods:
-* previous tokenization methods have the same problem: it is assumed that the input text uses spaces to separate words
+  * the assumption that input text relies on spaces to delineate words
-* not all languages use spaces to separate words
-* one possible choice: using language specific tokenizer (e.g., XLM model)
-* solving this problem more generally: SentencePiece
+  * this assumption does not hold for many languages, leading to the need for language-specific tokenizers in models like XLM
-* treating the input as a raw input stream, thus including the space in the set of characters to use
+* SentencePiece offers a more universal solution by treating the input as a raw stream of characters, incorporating spaces as part of the character set.
+* This approach allows for the application of either the Byte Pair Encoding (BPE) or Unigram algorithms to construct a suitable vocabulary without presupposing word boundaries based on spaces.
+* as a language-independent subword tokenizer and detokenizer, SentencePiece adopts a language-agnostic approach to tokenization, making it uniquely suited for processing text from any language
+  * this capability is particularly valuable for training large-scale multilingual models, as it simplifies the preprocessing pipeline and ensures consistent handling of diverse languages, including those without clear word boundaries marked by spaces
+* Its architecture comprises four main components:
+  * Normalizer: Prepares the text for tokenization by standardizing it, potentially removing variations that do not affect the meaning but could complicate the tokenization process.
-* then using the BPE or unigram algorithm to construct the appropriate vocabulary
+  * Trainer: Applies the chosen algorithm (BPE or Unigram) to learn the optimal subword vocabulary from the raw input stream.
-* language independent subword tokenized and detokenizer
-* language agnostic approach
-* 4 components:
-  * Normalizer
-  * Trainer
-  * Encoder
-  * Decoder
+  * Encoder: Converts input text into a sequence of tokens using the generated subword vocabulary.
+  * Decoder: Reconstructs the original text from the sequence of tokens, ensuring that the tokenization process is reversible.
-* Models: ALBERT, XLNet, T5
+* Models using SentencePiece: ALBERT, XLNet, and T5

 > **Side note**:
 > Tokenizers are usually trained on English datasets, or multi-language datasets where english text is overrepresented.